JustinWinthers/ntlm-soap-request/README.md

 - I highly recommend using the promise api over the callback api.
 The promise API will handle retry's if the connection closes because the connection has been idle.
 A retry will be sent to reauthorize the request.
-However, if you use the callback api then you will have to manage this yourself by inspecting the error
+However, if you use the callback api then you will have to manage this yourself by inspecting the error.

 ## Author